Sandraak/Rust_simulation/README.md

 # Get started

 You can clone the source code from this [repository](https://github.com/Sandraak/Rust_simulation/tree/main).
 Before you can run it, Rust, Bevy and some dependencies need to be installed.
-Below are instructions to get this code running on either Ubuntu or Windows.
+Below are instructions on how to get this code running on either Ubuntu or Windows.

 ## Ubuntu